regisfrias/code-challenge/packages/backend/README.md

 ## Scenario

-We really really urgently need a sweet list of your public GitHub Repos, but someone left it half finished!
+We had a super GDPR compliant server for a list of fake users, but someone deleted the implementation!
 Oh no!
 Your task is to:

 1. Read this `README`
 2. Install dependencies with `yarn` or `npm` (we usually use `yarn`)